evilsoft/crocks/CODINGSTANDARDS.md

 ## Documentation Standards

-If you become familiar with the documentation, it's structure and format will become easy to replicate.
+If you become familiar with the documentation, its structure and format will become easy to replicate.
 The docs consist of two main document structures and within them a particular coding started for the sample code.
 For function list pages it is a simple structure of title, signature, description and example.
 The